armory/docs/content/en/docs/armory-agent/agent-options.md

 ### Spinnaker Service and Infrastructure modes

 In these modes, you set up multiple accounts per agent.
-Your configuration should look like:
+Your configurtion should look like:

 ```yaml
 kubernetes: